During these trying times when many people are angry and frustrated, we try to cope by learning creative ukulele in the time of COVID.

 Many of the folks who have used our products are thankful for the focus, the fun and the creative outlet.
 They are thrilled to focus on something happy, rather than the doom and gloom we sell all around.

 As our world changes, we need to use creative and new ways to deliver our ideas.
-Build resilience in our children, ourselves, and our future.
+So that we can build resilience in our children, ourselves, and our future.
 Humans need healthy distractions, community and creativity.
 Music nurtures these skills.
 And ukulele is one of the most fun ways to do this!